-In this purpose census data represent a key reference for data ensuring a full territorial coverage.
+In this purpose national census data represent a key reference for data ensuring a full territorial coverage.
 However, apart from their level of update, they are referred to commuters' mobility and, therefore, a remarkable portion of the demand and mobility needs are not covered.
-In this purpose, a remarkable and innovative opportunity is given by the usage of data from mobile phones cells data.